bernhardAxonIvy/doc/source/designer-guide/user-interface/web-page/index.rst

        <%=ivy.cms.co("myUri")"%>
        <%=ivy.html.get("in.myString")%>

-Furthermore you can insert references to content from the :ref:`web content directory <html-content-in-the-web-content-folder>` into your JSP content objects, e.g.:
+Furthermore you can insert references to content from the :file:`webContent` directory into your JSP content objects, e.g.:

 ::